williamjsdavis/wordle-search/README.md

 # wordle-search
-Calculating best starting words in Wordle
+A python package for calculating best starting words in Wordle